Swiss-Polar-Institute/wind-speed-correction/README.md

 Distance to the nearest land/coastline (including small subantarctic islands) for the five-minute average cruise track of the Antarctic Circumnavigation Expedition (ACE) during the austral summer of 2016/2017. https://doi.org/10.5281/zenodo.3832045

+77040_UBXH3_2017012618_2017021818.txt provides a list of all the times that near surface wind observations were assimilated into ERA5 from station UBXH3 (the R/V Akademik Tryoshnikov used during ACE), during the period November 2016 to May 2017.
+The columns in the file are stationId, date (yyyymmdd; UTC), time (hh; UTC), latitude (degree_north), longitude (degree_east).

 All of the above datasets are available with a Creative Commons Attribution 4.0 International License (CC BY 4.0) whose full text can be found at https://creativecommons.org/licenses/by/4.0/

 ### Output datasets